-You can display the historical uptime of your components using Uptime Showcase.
+Uptime showcase displays the historical uptime of your components.
 Enabling this feature will add a 90-day uptime display to your status page, and a full historical account on the "/uptime" page.

 Statuspage has traditionally been about communicating with your customers when things go wrong.
 You create incidents and degraded components when things break.
 It was a tool mainly used for support purposes.

 The uptime showcase is a way to show all of the times when things were going great.
 Sure, you may have had a few blips over the year.
 But odds are that your overall uptime percentage includes at least two 9s.
 Now your status page can be used as a sales tool as well.

 When you make one of your components "uptime-enabled", we'll start showing the past 90-days of uptime history on your status page.